When it comes to a festive holiday lunch, it is hard to beat the Rotunda at Nieman Marcus in downtown San Francisco.

 The lunch choices range in price from $20 to the mid-$30s—it is a special occasion restaurant.

 There’s a limited dessert menu, but the special of the day was perfect: gingerbread topped with a scoop of vanilla ice cream.
+We were not so fortunate in 2018, no holiday dessert special.

 The service, in the white tablecloth establishment, was as attentive as you would expect.
 If you ever plan to dine at the Rotunda during the holidays, make reservations months in advance (typically late September or October for me once travel plans are set)